 - Section 36-Scarring, Disfigurement and Loss of Function Benefits: These benefits are payable if the injury is permanent.
 Benefits for scarring are only available for scars on the hands, neck and face.
 This is a one time lump sum payment and the amount depends on the type of injury;

 - Death Benefits for Surviving Spouse: The injured workers husband or wife are entitled to 66.67% of the deceased workers average weekly wage for 250 weeks.
 They can also qualify for benefits beyond 250 weeks.

 Call Today: (508) 588-0422

-If you or a loved one has been injured in a highway construction accident, do not hesitate to contact a skilled Boston Work Injury Lawyer.
+If you or a loved one has been injured in a highway construction accident, do not hesitate to contact a skilled construction accident lawyer.
 The Law Offices of Gerald J. Noonan are a group of Massachusetts Work Accident Attorneys with over 35 years of legal experience.
 Our legal counsel has helped individuals who have been injured in a number of work site accidents including ladder fall accidents.
 Call our Brockton Worker’s Compensation Lawyer today for a free consultation.